Why Contract Certification Matters to Sales

 For sales teams, this means:

-- Fewer redlines – Certified contracts are less likely to be heavily negotiated.
+- Fewer objections – Certified contracts are less likely to be heavily negotiated.

-- Shorter sales cycles – When legal trust is established upfront, deals move faster.
+- Faster sales cycles – When legal trust is established upfront, deals move faster.

 - Higher close rates – Customers feel more comfortable signing without unnecessary delays.